tanzimamin2/World_Weather_Analysis/README.md

 # World_Weather_Analysis
 This project aims to help tourists find and plan their trips.
-Users can provide input statements to filter the data for their weather preferences, which will be used to identify potential travel destinations and nearby hotels.
-From the list of potential travel destinations, the users will be able to choose four cities to create a travel itinerary.
+We aim to use the Google Maps Directions API, as a result users will be able to create routes between their destinations as well as a marker layer map.

 ### How might we provide real-time suggestions for our client's ideal hotels?